 Pedagogical and content knowledge among early childhood prospective teachers

-The findings related to pedagogical knowledge in each of the areas examined: numbers, arithmetical operations, geometry and measurements and word problems indicate means lower than those obtained in mathematical content knowledge between the two groups.
-However, similar to the findings regarding mathematical content knowledge, the findings indicate mean of 21 among third/fourth-year prospective teachers and a lower mean of 16 among first-year prospective teachers.
+The findings related to pedagogical knowledge in each of the areas examined: numbers, arithmetical operations, geometry and measurements, and word problems indicate means lower than those obtained in mathematical content knowledge between the two groups.
+However, similar to the findings regarding mathematical content knowledge, the findings indicate a mean of 21 among third/fourth-year prospective teachers and a lower mean of 16 among first-year prospective teachers.
 This hierarchy among the research groups was maintained in all fields of pedagogical knowledge.
 As with mathematical content knowledge, pedagogical knowledge of numbers was the highest among each group.
-In contrast to the findings obtained on mathematical knowledge, the lowest mean in pedagogical knowledge was in the word problems.
-The means and standard deviations in all components examined in pedagogical knowledge are presented in Table 2.
+In contrast to the findings obtained on mathematical knowledge, the lowest mean in pedagogical knowledge was in word problems.
+The means and standard deviations in all components of pedagogical knowledge examined are presented in Table 2.

 Table 2.
 Means and standard deviations in content pedagogical knowledge